-Through the support of the CEEDAR Center, AACTE will launch a Reducing the Shortage of Special Education Teachers Networked Improvement Community.
+Through the support of the CEEDAR Center, AACTE has launched a Reducing the Shortage of Special Education Teachers Networked Improvement Community.
 You can learn more about NICs from the Carnegie Foundation’s web site.

 This NIC aims to address the problem of the shortage and lack of diversity of fully prepared and credentialed special education teachers in public schools across the nation.
-Ten preparation programs in higher education will participate in this NIC and implement a range of strategies which will positively impact the special education teacher shortage by the Fall of 2022.
+Eleven preparation programs in higher education have been selected to participate in this NIC and implement a range of strategies which will positively impact the special education teacher shortage by the Fall of 2022.

 The Need for Improvement

 The most significant impact of the special education teaching shortage is the resulting curtailed access to learning for students with disabilities.
 Multiple research studies indicate that fully prepared teachers in special education are more effective than those who are not fully prepared and are more likely to remain in teaching than those prepared in fast-track routes.
 Special education teachers with more extensive pedagogical preparation and practice teaching are better prepared to handle teaching duties such as managing the classroom environment and using a variety of instructional methods.